 - Sit in a leg press machine with your back flat against the pad and your feet hip-width apart on the footplate.

-- Release the safety lever and lower the weight until your thighs are parallel to the ground.
+- Release the safety lever and lower the weight until you are in a deep squat position.

 - Push through your heels to return to the starting position.